JNRowe/vim-configs/autoload/display.rst

 .. function:: command_balloon(cmd: str) -> List[str]

-    A helper for simple ``balloonexpr`` usage that simply calls an external command.
+    A helper for simple ``'balloonexpr'`` usage that simply calls an external command.

     :param cmd: If string contains ``%s`` then it will be replaced with ``v:beval_text``, else ``v:beval_text`` is appended